Autonomous building: Heating

-A more modest "daily solar" design is very practical.
+A more modest "daily solar" design is practical.
 For example, for about a 15% premium in building costs, the Passivhaus building codes in Europe use high performance insulating windows, R-30 insulation, HRV ventilation, and a small thermal mass.
 With modest changes in the building's position, modern krypton- or argon-insulated windows permit normal-looking windows to provide passive solar heat without compromising insulation or structural strength.
 If a small heater is available for the coldest nights, a slab or basement cistern can inexpensively provide the required thermal mass.
 Passivhaus building codes, in particular, bring unusually good interior air quality, because the buildings change the air several times per hour, passing it through a heat exchanger to keep heat inside.

 In all systems, a small supplementary heater increases personal security and reduces lifestyle impacts for a small reduction of autonomy.
 The two most popular heaters for ultra-high-efficiency houses are a small heat pump, which also provides air conditioning, or a central hydronic (radiator) air heater with water recirculating from the water heater.
 Passivhaus designs usually integrate the heater with the ventilation system.

 Earth sheltering and windbreaks can also reduce the absolute amount of heat needed by a building.
 Several feet below the earth, temperature ranges from 4 C in North Dakota to 26 C, in Southern Florida.
 Wind breaks reduce the amount of heat carried away from a building.

 Rounded, aerodynamic buildings also lose less heat.

 An increasing number of commercial buildings use a combined cycle with cogeneration to provide heating, often water heating, from the output of a natural gas reciprocating engine, gas turbine or stirling electric generator.

 Houses designed to cope with interruptions in civil services generally incorporate a wood stove, or heat and power from diesel fuel or bottled gas, regardless of their other heating mechanisms.